 Gone are the days of rigid 9-to-5 workdays and stay-at-your-desk work culture.
 A recent Bureau of Labor Statistics study indicates 23% of full-time employed workers did some or all of their work from home.
 Additional research by GlobalWorkplaceAnalytics.com suggests that 50% of the workforce holds a job that is compatible with at least partial telework and approximately 20-25% of the workforce teleworks with some frequency.

-In today’s corporate world, the need for managers, executives, and IT administrators to conduct a recurring remote meeting with key team members from around the state, across the nation, or in different countries has become increasingly common.
-Of course, this sudden new normal of flexible workspaces and work-from-home opportunities isn’t just favorable for the employees.
+With remote work increasing, the need for managers, executives, and IT administrators to conduct a recurring remote meeting with key team members from around the state, across the nation, or in different countries has become increasingly common.

 But what can you do as a manager to create a remote meeting environment where everyone is inspired to develop as individuals, take on added responsibilities, and work together as a team?

-In this article, we take a look at the dos and don’ts of the remote meeting.
-Learn how to keep off-site employees both engaged and productive.
-And discover some of the proven techniques to better ensure that all involved parties understand your organization’s unique workflow.
+Take a look at the dos and don’ts of the remote meeting.
+Learn how to keep off-site employees both engaged and productive and discover some of the proven techniques to better ensure that all involved parties understand your organization’s unique workflow.

 Making telecommuting work for an entire team or department depends on keeping everyone connected through a cohesive communication network.
 And it involves more than technology.

 It takes real commitment to establish an atmosphere of open communication and mutual trust.

 After all, giving and receiving feedback is difficult enough in person, let alone via remote conference.
 Ensuring team members know what is expected of them and showing them appreciation for what they accomplish is not easily captured through remote meetings.